Empowering Lives:

 One drop at a time, we become a flood for change.

-Fenix Collective is seeking funding to support the launch of two interconnected initiatives designed to elevate new leaders from directly impacted communities: (1) a culturally responsive data-gathering initiative called DATA DRIVEN PASSION to track outcomes for LGBTQIA+ individuals affected by incarceration, and (2) the implementation of FENIX RISING, a holistic leadership and trauma healing program.
+Fenix Collective is seeking funding to support the launch of two interconnected initiatives designed to elevate new leaders from directly impacted communities: (1) a culturally responsive data-gathering initiative called DATA DRIVEN PASSION to track outcomes for LGBTQIA+ individuals affected by incarceration, and (2) the implementation of LIBERATION INFRASTRUCTURE, a holistic leadership and trauma healing program.
+Both of these programs feed into our larger change-making initiative: FROM REENTRY TO REVOLUTION.

-Simultaneously, we aim to fully implement FENIX RISING, a leadership development initiative rooted in personal transformation, healing, and empowerment.
+Simultaneously, we aim to fully implement LIBERATION INFRASTRUCTURE, a leadership development initiative rooted in personal transformation, healing, and empowerment.
 This program integrates evidence-based practices with indigenous modalities such as storytelling, art, peer mentoring, and restorative justice.
 Participants engage in advocacy training, volunteerism, and systems education, building both individual resilience and collective power.

 All funds will be used for program supplies, facilitator stipends, technology for data and training, and curriculum development.
 Our goal is to cultivate a cadre of community-rooted leaders who are equipped to heal themselves, uplift others, and disrupt cycles of incarceration and marginalization.
 This investment will strengthen the leadership ecosystem of Charlotte and the Southeast, while advancing justice and healing in communities most impacted by generational and state violence.